bitcoinwords/bitcoinwords.github.io/_posts/2019-05-23-the-world-is-growing-tired-of-government-controlled-fiat-currencies.md

   - Douglas French
   - CY19 Q2

-excerpt: Austrian economist, Douglas French, ex
+excerpt: Austrian economist, Douglas French, discusses the people's desire to get out of fiat and governments trying to keep their power.
+Posted May 23, 2019.

 defaults:
   # _posts